 The CB1 receptor is a G protein-coupled receptor (GPCR).
 This means it is built from the same base protein molecule that is the foundation of thousands of other similar nerve receptors in the body, each of which has its own special job in keeping you functioning day-to-day.

 The atoms in a generic G-protein coupled receptor form a ring shape that acts as an entrance through the cell membrane.
 Build on top of this ring are other atoms that make the receptor unique — CB1 receptors rather than, say, histamine receptors, which are implicated in allergic reactions and triggering inflammation.
 Both are GPCRs, but the shape of the openings dictates which nerve signaling chemical fits in there.

 The CB1 receptor acts as a lock, and the keys that fit in it are the body’s endocannabinoid neurotransmitters, called its “ligands.”
-In the case of CB1, its neurotransmitter ligands are anandamide (ADA) and 2-AG, the more abundant but less-studied endocannabinoid.
+In the case of CB1, its neurotransmitter ligands are anandamide (AEA) and 2-AG, the more abundant but less-studied endocannabinoid.

 Your body naturally produces anandamide, and it’s been shown to regulate appetite, mood, inflammation response and stress response — a huge proportion of all the targets of pharmaceutical research.

 THC, or Delta-9 tetrahydrocannabinol, is shaped a lot like anandamide.
 THC will activate the CB1 receptors, but in not quite the same way as anandamide because it’s a slightly different molecule.
 And on the molecular level, slight differences in structure translate to large differences in properties and effects.